Olevcas/GeoidalHeights/README.md

 source venv/bin/activate
 ```

+##Recommended python version

+For this project, I used Python 3.11.3 in my virtual enviroment.
+I am not exactly sure how different python versions will affect the program, but I recommend using the same version as mine.

 ## Creating the requirements.txt

 After entering the venv, type this command to create or update the text file containing the current packages installed in the venv: